oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ## 8. Analysis & Metrics

 ### Analytical Approach
-This project followed an analytical approach to investigate whether average annual salaries keep pace with the cost of living across countries.
-Rather than testing a predefined hypothesis, the analysis explored relationships among Salary, living costs, and purchasing power to identify patterns in global affordability.
+This project used an exploratory comparative approach to examine how average annual salaries relate to cost of living and local purchasing power across countries in 2024.
+The analysis compared these indicators to identify country-level patterns and assess whether higher salaries necessarily correspond with strong salary value or Local Purchasing Power.

-The initial assumption was that countries with higher salaries would also achieve higher Salary Value Score (SVS), as greater earnings were expected to offset higher living costs.
-Conversely, countries with lower salaries and higher living costs were expected to produce lower Salary-to-Cost Ratios.
+The first expectation was that countries with higher Average Annual Salaries would generally achieve higher Salary Value Score (SVS), as greater earnings may offset higher living costs.
+However, because SVS considers both salary and the Cost of Living Index, countries with high salaries but particularly high living costs were not necessarily expected to rank highest.

-The second assumption was that countries with a higher local Purchasing Power Index would also achieve a higher Salary Value Score (SVS), as stronger purchasing power was expected to reflect greater affordability.
+The second expectation was that countries with a higher Local Purchasing Power Index would also tend to achieve a higher SVS, as both measures provide different perspectives on the relationship between income and living costs.
+Comparing the two measures provided an additional way to assess whether countries ranking highly by SVS also demonstrated strong local purchasing power.

 ### Key Metrics Defined